object-kazu/Jabverwock/README.md

-# JabverwockRuby
+# Jabverwock
-Jabverwock ruby version
+Experiment; Integrate HTML, CSS, Javascript

 ## What is the Jabverwock?
-Jaberwock is open source project to make web page useing Ruby.
+Jaberwock is open source project to make web page using Ruby.

 That mean "Do not use HTML, CSS, JS (if possible)".